Zhong-Minghao/xueqiu_comment_scraper/README.md

 To set the local proxy, please refer to the project [ProxyPool](https://github.com/Python3WebSpider/ProxyPool?tab=readme-ov-file)

-Set the address where you want to store the data in
+Set the address where you want to store the data

 ```bash
 result_df.to_csv(r'./result/'+stock+'xueqiu.csv')